-Short-Term Disability coverage, provided by Unum, is a new benefit for 2018.
-STD provides Faculty & Staff paid leave for illnesses and injuries lasting more than 14 or 30 days, up to 22 or 24 weeks, depending on which option you choose.
-You must exhaust all of your sick time prior to the Short-Term Disability benefit providing income replacement.
-See the Short Term Disability plan document for more information.
+Short-term disability coverage, provided by Unum, provides faculty and staff paid leave for illnesses and injuries lasting more than 14 or 30 days, up to 22 or 24 weeks, depending on which option you choose.
+You must exhaust all of your sick time prior to the short-term disability benefit providing income replacement.
+See the short-term disability plan document for more information.
+To enroll in short-term disability benefits, please visit Workday and Unum will contact you for the Evidence of Insurability process if it is applicable.
+You may enroll at any time as a late enrollee.
+For enrollment questions, please contact HR Shared Services at (814) 865-1473.

 - Benefits are based on a per $10 of weekly benefit calculation